anubhabghosh/NovelESN/README.md

 * history_q (integer type): Determines the amount of predicted values and the beginning of the prediction.
 The total number of predicted values will be q and they will go from instant M+tau-(q-1) to M+tau.
 * beta (optional, float type, default=1e-10): Regularization parameter for a ridge regression equation.
 See the file equations_doc.pdf for more info.
 * test_data.txt (optional, string type, default=None): Path to a txt file with test data values.
 The test data is used to know if the prediction is good or not.
 A perfect prediction should match the test data.
 If provided, the program will show a plot comparing the prediction and the test data.
 * history_p (optional, integer type, default=32): Number of feedback values used to update the reservoir of neurons during training.
 See equations_doc.pdf for more info.

+The user can get this help menu with  ```python main.py -h```

 ### To sum up
 Given a time series of M scalars {y<sub>0</sub>, y<sub>1</sub>, ...y<sub>M-1</sub>}, the user will specify a jump in the future tau and a history q.
 The program will then return a set of predicted values {y<sub>M+tau-(q-1)</sub>, y<sub>M+tau-(q-2)</sub>, ...y<sub>M+tau</sub>}